-Table 3-5 and Figure 3-6 provide the land use characteristics of Southern Portion (Tulare Lake Subbasin Area) of the proposed KWA Management Zone associated with agricultural activity (based on 2016 land use designations from DWR).
-Mapped land use in the Southern Portion (Tulare Lake Subbasin Area) of the Management Zone is predominantly made up of Field Crops (27%), Unclassified Fallow (11%), Deciduous Fruits and Nuts (9%).
+Table 3-5 and Figure 3-6 provide the land use characteristics of Southern Portion (Tulare Lake Subbasin and small part of Kaweah Subbasin) of the proposed KWA Management Zone associated with agricultural activity (based on 2016 land use designations from DWR).
+Mapped land use in the Southern Portion (Tulare Lake Subbasin and small part of Kaweah Subbasin) of the Management Zone is predominantly made up of Field Crops (27%), Unclassified Fallow (11%), Deciduous Fruits and Nuts (9%).
 Unfortunately, DWR was unable to map 29% of the land use for this area.
 The unmapped area is predominantly in the southern part of the area.
 The Unclassified Fallow is mostly located in the western portion of the Tulare Lake Subbasin.
-Field crops, the largest land use category is found in the central, eastern, and northern areas of the Southern Portion (Tulare Lake Subbasin Area) of the KWA Management Zone.
+Field crops, the largest land use category is found in the central, eastern, and northern areas of the Southern Portion (Tulare Lake Subbasin and small part of Kaweah Subbasin) of the KWA Management Zone.